nettings/medianet/CONFIGURATION.md

 restart.
 This sometimes leads to undesired behaviour, where it would be better to keep a service running in a degraded state with one or more failed connections rather than attempting restarts.
-The heuristic for the port connection may change in the future.
+The heuristic for the port connections may change in the future.

 ## example configuration snippets